Kassel Airport: Terminal

 Kassel features one single small passenger terminal building with basic facilities such as car rental desks and some shops.
 As there are no jet bridges, buses and walk-boarding are in use.

 Runway

 The old airport used to have a single asphalt runway, 04/22 (040°/220°), which is 1500 by 30 m.
 There was a parallel grass strip north of the main runway, which is 700 by 30 m.
 The new runway 09/27 has a length of 8200 ft and width of 147 ft.
 The airport features two aprons, one in front of the passenger terminal for two mid-sized aircraft such as the Airbus A320 family and a separate one for general aviation aircraft.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Kassel Airport:

-The nearest other minor international airport is Paderborn Lippstadt Airport approx. to the northwest.
+The nearest international airports are Paderborn Lippstadt Airport approx. 70 km to the northwest, Frankfurt Airport approx. 178 km to the south west and Hannover Airport approx. 179 km to the north of Kassel Airport.